 It involves studying the existing systems and identifying areas for improvement or new requirements.
-Software engineers analyse the needs of the users and the organisation to ensure that the software solution aligns with their goals and objectives.
+Software engineers analyze the needs of the users and the organization to ensure that the software solution aligns with their goals and objectives.

 The software architecture serves as the foundation for the development process, ensuring that the software is scalable, maintainable, and meets the desired performance requirements.

 Once the software architecture is defined, software engineers embark on the coding phase.
 They write code using various programming languages, depending on the project requirements.

 This requires not only technical expertise but also a deep understanding of algorithms, data structures, and design patterns.

 Testing and debugging are integral parts of the software development lifecycle.
 Software engineers meticulously test the software to identify and fix any defects or issues.

 They employ various testing techniques, including unit testing, integration testing, and system testing, to ensure that the software functions as intended and meets the specified requirements.

 Software engineers also need to possess excellent documentation abilities.
 They must create comprehensive technical documentation that outlines the software design, functionality, and usage instructions.